grburgess/ronswanson/paper.md

-Once the user selects a simulation from which they would like to create a table model, the first task is to create an interface class that tells `ronswanson` how to run the simulation and collect it's output.
-This is achieved by inheriting a class from the package called `Simulation` and defining it's virtual `run` member function.
+Once the user selects a simulation from which they would like to create a table model, the first task is to create an interface class that tells `ronswanson` how to run the simulation and collect its output.
+This is achieved by inheriting a class from the package called `Simulation` and defining its virtual `run` member function.
 With this function, the user specifies how the model parameters for each point in the simulation grid are fed to the simulation software.
 The possibly multiple outputs from the simulation are passed to a dictionary where each key separates the different outputs from each other.
 Finally, this dictionary is returned from the `run` function.
 This is all the programming that is required as `ronswanson` uses this subclass to run the simulation on the user's specified architecture.

 With the interface to the simulation defined, the user must specify the grid of parameters on which to compute the output of the simulation.
 This is achieved by